 3D-printed contact lenses

-3D printers are on the rise and can print almost anything.
+3D printers are getting more and more advanced and, with modern materials can print almost anything.
 Nevertheless, when it comes to manufacturing contact lenses, precision is key as contact lenses require exact specifications and are crafted from delicate materials.

-Tech companies have struggled to create a printer safe enough for producing contact lenses, however, the Dutch company Luxexcel are working on this process and believe that technology has the potential to do this.
+Tech companies have struggled to create a printer safe enough to produce contact lenses, however, one Dutch company Luxexcel began working on this process in 2019 before it was bought by Meta.

 Augmented reality contact lenses

-The tech company Innovega are currently looking at creating contact lenses which incorporate augmented reality.
-Their iOptik system is a device which takes the form of a contact lens and will be able to display the same features as a smartphone, including satellite navigation, social media and video chat.
+The tech company Innovega is currently looking at creating contact lenses which incorporate augmented reality.
+Its iOptik system is a device which takes the form of a contact lens and will be able to display the same features as a smartphone, including satellite navigation, social media and video chat.

 Samsung is also looking at developing smart contact lenses that will give you the ability to control your smartphone remotely.
 These lenses will feature motion sensors that will allow the wearer to control devices by using peripheral vision and blinking.